Introduction

 Step 3: Review Carrier Profile and Verified Status

-A yellow warning symbol means the carrier is NOT AUTHORIZED.
-It’s not recommended to dispatch loads to carriers without FMCSA authorization.
+- A yellow warning symbol means the carrier is NOT AUTHORIZED.
+It is not recommended to dispatch loads to carriers without FMCSA authorization.

-Additional documents such as USDOT Certificate, W9 Form, and valid Cargo Insurance.
+- Additional documents such as a USDOT Certificate, W9 Form, and valid Cargo Insurance.

 Step 4: Use the Internal Records Feature